baggerspion/therealpadams.github.io/_posts/2016-12-30-lehmans-law-2.md

 If you took the time and effort to discuss technical debt during Estimation, you might as well do the same during Planning 1.
-Do you really want to select all of those stories if you know that they all have a high liklihood of increasing technical debt?
+Do you really want to select all of those stories if you know that they all have a high likelihood of increasing technical debt?

 #### Planning 2